Madeleine Bunting: Labours of Love

 huge challenges that parents of children with disabilities face in

-getting support, the challenges for GPs (family doctors) with limited
+getting support, the challenges for GPs (family doctors) with

 contact time with patients, and the way we deal with dying, when